ecm4u/alfresco-reverse-proxy/README.md

 # alfresco-reverse-proxy

-This project covers configuration and scripts to put Alfrsco ECM securly and fast behind a reverse proxy.
+This project covers configuration and scripts to put Alfresco ECM securly and fast behind a reverse proxy.

 ## Copyright and License